This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Give your child the correct amount of medicine at the correct times:

-- Write down how much medicine your child takes and the times when he takes it.
-Keeping a record will help prevent another person giving your child a dose by mistake.
+- Write down how much medicine your child takes and the times he takes it.
+This may help keep you or another person from giving your child another dose by mistake.

-- Stay on the schedule that your child's caregiver gave you.
-If you did not get this information from your child's caregiver, ask for it.
-Ask your child's caregiver what to do if your child misses a dose or a dose is not given on time.
+- Stay on the schedule that your child's healthcare provider gave you.
+If you did not get this information from your child's healthcare provider, ask for it.
+Ask your child's healthcare provider what to do if your child misses a dose or a dose is not given on time.

-- Use the spoon, cup, syringe, or dropper that comes with your child's medicine.
+- Use the spoon, cup, syringe, or dropper that is packaged with your child's medicine.
 Do not use kitchen teaspoons or tablespoons to measure your child's medicine because they are not correct.

 Read the labels on your child's medicine carefully:

-- Carefully check the medicine label before giving the medicine to your child.
+- Carefully check the medicine label before you give the medicine to your child.
 If the medicine package holds more than one tablet, check to make sure you are giving the correct number of tablets to your child.